-9.2 - CCIM DESIGNEE PLAQUE
+9.2 - CCIM Designee Plaque

-The plaque is available for purchase by current designees.
+The plaque awarded to all new designees by mail, within 45 days of designation.
+Replacement plaques are available for purchase by current designees.
 The plaque is 8" x 10" and made of walnut.
 A brass plate (6" x 8") is centered on the front with the CCIM logo screened in red below the engraved name.
-Allow 8-9 working days for production, plus 2-5 days for shipping (rush service is available)
+Allow 8-9 working days for replacement plaque production, plus 2-5 days for shipping (rush service is available).
+Contact the Designation Team at designation@ccim.com.